Silence and Solitude

 Whether it is a full day off or 15 minutes, pausing to take a break from the busyness of life is crucial and needed.
 You can turn your phone off, step away from the computer or personal device, and close your eyes and take a deep breath.
 Prayer practices that have been around for centuries and can be a source of strength in cultivating times of brief solitude and silence.

-Teachings on Silence and Solitude
+Teaching on Silence and Solitude

 Recommended Resources